-2.2 A second desideratum: transmission of meriting endorsement
+2.2.
+A second desideratum: Transmission of meriting endorsement

 A declarative argument is "fully successful" (i.e., sound) only if its conclusion is true.
 Similarly, I submit, an imperative argument is fully successful only if its conclusion is supported by reasons: reasons for acting (e.g., if the conclusion is "donate to charities"), reasons for feeling (e.g., if the conclusion is "love your enemies"), reasons for believing (e.g., if the conclusion is "believe whatever the Pope says"), and so on.
-To have a uniform terminology for propositions and prescriptions, say that a proposition merits endorsement exactly if it is true, and that a prescription merits endorsement exactly if it is true, and that a prescription is factual exactly if it is true, and that a prescription is factual exactly if it is supported by reasons.)
-Then any argument, declarative or imperative, is fully successful only if its conclusion merits endorsement (i.e., is factual).
-This suggests that it is desirable for a definition of argument validity to have the following consequence:
+To have a uniform terminology for propositions and prescriptions, say that a proposition merits endorsement exactly if it is true, and that a prescription merits endorsement exactly if it is supported by reasons.
+(If one finds this terminology objectionably subjective, one is welcome to use a more objective-sounding term; for example, say that a proposition is factual exactly if it is true, and that a prescription is factual exactly if it is